-The future prospects for range, population and habitat for species have been reported as 'unknown' because there is insufficient monitoring data available to accurately interpret trends.
-It is impossible to infer any directional range trend between this period and the last, due to the quality and amount of data available.
+The future prospects for the habitat for the species have been reported as 'unknown' because there is insufficient monitoring data available to accurately interpret habitat trends.
+We cannot infer any directional trends in the habitat for the species between this period and the last with confidence, due to the quality and amount of data available to us for all reporting periods.